irungundigirigi/simple_shell/README.md

 To invoke **hsh**, compile all `.c` files in the repository and run the resulting executable.

-**hsh** can be invoked both interactively and non-interactively.
-If **hsh** is invoked with standard input not connected to a terminal, it reads and executes received commands in order.
+**hsh** is versatile in its invocation, supporting both interactive and non-interactive modes.
+When hsh is invoked with standard input not connected to a terminal, it processes and executes the received commands sequentially.

 Example:
 ```